 - salt and pepper to taste

-- Heat olive oil in a large oven-safe pot (I heart my Le Creuset) over medium-high heat.
+- Heat canola oil in a large Dutch Oven (we love our Le Creuset) over medium-high heat.

-- Add short ribs to the hot oil and sear for 3-4 minutes on each side, until a nice brown crust has formed.
+- Add short ribs to the hot oil.
+Sear 3-4 minutes per side until browned.

-- Remove seared short ribs to a separate plate and set aside, leaving the oil and drippings in the pot over medium heat.
+- Remove browned short ribs to a plate and set aside.

-- Add garlic and onion to the pot and sauté for 2-3 minutes until onions are translucent.
+- Add onion and garlic.
+Sauté 2-3 minutes until garlic is fragrant and onions are translucent.